 An Inventory is an essential piece of documentation.
-The inventory of content, fixture, fittings and schedule of condition is to avoid any misunderstandings at the end of the tenancy.
-Without one, it will be impossible for the ADR (Alternative Dispute Resolution) service to determine any loss or damage to the property or its contents, should there be a dispute at the end of a tenancy.
+The inventory of content, fixture, fittings and schedule of condition is there to avoid any disputes at the end of the tenancy.

-The more detailed an inventory is, backed up with photographic evidence, the easier and faster the deposit procedure is for all involved, avoiding any disputes.
-With our easy to read, clear and comprehensive inventory report, there is little room to dispute what condition the property was in at the start of the tenancy.
-SAMPLE INVENTORY
+The more detailed an inventory is, backed up with embedded, dated photographic evidence, the easier and faster the deposit procedure is for all involved, avoiding any dispute.

 At check-in, we meet the tenant/s, go through the inventory pointing out our findings, test alarms and check the meter readings together.
-When we have agreed the condition of the property, as stated on the inventory, the tenant sign for the keys and these are handed over.
-The agent/Landlord and tenant/s will then be emailed and/or given a signed hard copy of the inventory.
+When we have agreed the condition of the property, as stated on the inventory, advised on dos and don'ts during the tenancy, the tenant sign the inventory and the the keys are handed over.
+The agent/Landlord and tenant/s will then be emailed a copy of the signed report.

 We do make clear that even after signing, the tenant/s have up to 7 days to make amendment to the inventory of things that might have been missed.
 However, as there are so many photos in the report - no new damage that might be caused during these initial 7 days, will be able to be added.